Thinking beyond borders

 Exemption from social security contributions can be granted for individuals seconded to Finland under the European Union (EU)/ European Economic Area (EEA) Social Security Regulation or an applicable totalization agreement.

-Employees coming from countries/territories outside of the EU/EEA or countries/territories with which Finland has a totalization agreement are generally fully subject to social security payments in Finland.
+Employees coming from countries/jurisdictions outside of the EU/EEA or countries/jurisdictions with which Finland has a totalization agreement are generally fully subject to social security payments in Finland.
 An exemption from obligatory pension insurance may apply under certain circumstances.
 Exemption may be granted for up to a maximum of 5 years.

-Tax returns are normally due 7 May or 14 May following the tax year (which is also the calendar year).
+Tax returns are normally due in May following the tax year (which is also the calendar year).
 The date will be printed on the pre-completed tax return form.
 If a taxpayer has not received a pre-completed tax return form, the taxpayer has to file a tax return by the applicable deadline.

 The reporting obligations have changed as of 1 January 2019.
 The Incomes Register has replaced the annual payroll information returns previously submitted to the Finnish Tax Administration.
 The employer must report each employee’s information separately and monthly.
 There are two different types of monthly reports to be made.